 C.87 and C.98.
 The ILO maintains a particularly close partnership with the Office of the High Commissioner for Human Rights (OHCHR) who has appointed a Special Rapporteur on the rights to freedom of peaceful assembly and of association, and with the UN Global Compact.
 Trade unions, employers’ organizations and civil society groups worldwide refer to the two fundamental ILO Conventions when fighting for their rights.
 Several development partners support ILO’s work in areas related to collective bargaining, including the US Department of Labour, the EU, Germany and Sweden.

-FUNDAMENTALS), which promotes FoA through development cooperation, and the International Labour Standards Department (NORMES), which supervises the application of FoA standards and principles, and provides technical assistance in this regard, including through the standards specialists in Decent Work Technical Teams.
-The work is further supported by the headquarter staff and field specialists of the Bureau for Employers' Activities (ACT/EMP) and Bureau for Workers’ Activities (ACTRAV).
+FUNDAMENTALS), which promotes Freedom of Association through development cooperation, and the International Labour Standards Department (NORMES), which supervises the application of Freedom of Association standards and principles, and provides technical assistance in this regard, including through the standards specialists in Decent Work Technical Teams.
+The work is further supported by the headquarter staff and field specialists of the Bureau for Employers' Activities (ACT/EMP) and the Bureau for Workers’ Activities (ACTRAV).
 Work on gender and collective bargaining is supported by the Gender, Equality and Diversity Branch (GED) and the Inclusive Labour Markets, Labour Relations and Working Conditions Branch (INWORK).
-In addition, the ILO experts working in technical cooperation projects related to collective working add their expertise and capacity to the Office’s standard-related work.
+In addition, the ILO experts working on technical cooperation projects related to collective bargaining add their expertise and capacity to the Office’s standard-related work.
 The International Training Centre, Turin, offers numerous courses related to international labour standards (see the updated list here).

 topic page and the Collective bargaining topic page.
 Publications on collective bargaining and labour relations can be accessed here.
 The ILO NORMLEX database provides information on the comments of the ILO supervisory bodies on the application of freedom of association standards and principles.

 24 - Defined as follows by C.87, article 2: “Workers and employers, without distinction whatsoever, shall have the right to establish and, subject only to the rules of the organisation concerned, to join organisations of their own choosing without previous authorisation”.

 25 - Article 20: (1) "Everyone has the right to freedom of peaceful assembly and association.
 (2) No one may be compelled to belong to an association."